ivansaul/blog/docs/linux/guides/open-ports-on-oracle-cloud.md

   - Oracle
 ---

-# Opening Ports on Oracle Cloud Instances
+# Open Ports on Oracle Cloud

 Oracle Cloud Infrastructure (OCI) provides a range of services that allow you to build, run, and manage applications in the cloud.
 One of the key services is the Oracle Cloud Instance, a virtual machine you can use to run your applications.